 You’ll find the option in the File Optimization tab:

-The Optimize CSS delivery option will defer several unnecessary CSS, which means less CSS to parse for the browser.
+The Load CSS asynchronously option will defer several unnecessary CSS, which means less CSS to parse for the browser.
 Overall, this feature will help tackle the CSS performance issue.
 While Optimize CSS Delivery won’t change the page size, it will improve the First Contentful Paint metric and overall loading time.

-You’ll find this option in the File Optimization section, just above the Remove Unused CSS option:
+You’ll find this option in the File Optimization section:

 As you can see, both features are easy and straightforward.
 You only have to enable the options to start optimizing your WordPress site performance.
 No effort or technical knowledge is required!